mcnowinski/PipeLite/README.md

     Note: Only HDR images will be processed by the pipeline

     Outputs:
-    Saves HPX and WPS files in the outpath.
+    Saves HPX and WCS files in the outpath.
 """
 ```
 ```